Learner Appeals Policy and Procedure

 If you remain unhappy after following our own internal appeals procedure, then please contact the Awarding Organisation directly:

-Should you address your appeal to Highfield and remain unhappy with the outcome you may then raise your appeal to the relevant qualification regulator (for example, OFQUAL, SQA Accreditations or Qualifications Wales dependent upon the qualification).
+Should you address your appeal to the awarding organisation and remain unhappy with the outcome you may then raise your appeal to the relevant qualification regulator (for example, OFQUAL, SQA Accreditations or Qualifications Wales dependent upon the qualification).
 Either a representative of Skills for Security or Highfield will be able to offer you guidance on the appropriate qualification regulator in each instance and provide contact details.